dpiper22/364final/README.md

 ### **Documentation README Requirements**

 - [ ] **Create a `README.md` file for your app that includes the full list of requirements from this page.
-The ones you have completed should be bolded or checked off.
-(You bold things in Markdown by using two asterisks, like this: `**This text would be bold** and this text would not be`)**
+The ones you have completed should be bolded or checked off**

 - [ ] **The `README.md` file should use markdown formatting and be clear / easy to read.**